Neotectonic development of the Osning lineament

-- funded by German Research Foundation
+funded by the German Research Foundation

--funded by the German Research Foundation
+-funded by German Research Foundation

 Lower Saxony's Science Minister Falko Mohrs visited pilot area "WaterFarmers" in the Interreg research project Blue Trantition to develop sustainable solutions for groundwater and soil management in the North Sea region.